Coming soon, or eventually:

 Want to learn more about the workbook?
-Visit the WW Specifics page.
+Visit the WW Specifics.

 Want something a little more light-hearted?
-Check out the (Useless) information About WW page.
+Check out (Useless) information About WW.

 “His sobriety was like that new, brilliant, colorful hat on his head, the one with all the bells and whistles: it measured blood pressure, played Beethoven and ACDC at the same time, came with a round of government-quality artillery, and gave him the right answers when he played Trivial Pursuit.
 It would have been superb — if he hadn’t felt like he just got broadsided by a box of crayons.”